neriogonzalez/JAVAPOO/README.md

 # JAVAPOO
-This is a little prject for Java POO
+This is a little project for Java POO